Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/List_Available_UAI_Images_in_Legacy_Mode.md

 ## List Available UAI Images in Legacy Mode

-A user can list the UAI images available for creating a UAI with a command of the form
+A user can list the UAI images available for creating a UAI with a command of the form:

 ```
 user> cray uas images list